top of page

 The Bogside Artists

-For more on art, reconciliation and peacebuilding click here.
+For more on art, peacebuilding, and reconciliation

-Peaceful communities and just societies are built upon a willingness to face the past and listen to each other's stories.
-The exhibition aims to facilitate conversations across divides.
-It opens and ends with the following quotes:
+Peaceful societies are built on a willingness to confront the past and to listen to another’s story.
+The exhibition fosters dialogue across divides.

 PREVIOUS EXHIBITIONS